grnet/kamaki/docs/setup.rst

     kamaki is executed in a context where this file is accessible for reading and writing.
 Kamaki automatically creates the file if it doesn't exist

+* global.history_limit <positive integer)
+    the maximum number of lines stored in history.
+Default is 0, which is stands for "unlimted".
+If there is a finite limit, though, kamaki will make sure that no more than `history_limit` lines are stored, by deleting as few of the oldest lines possible.
+The line number is preserved, though, so that one can refer to that line with the same number for as long as it exist in the history file.

 Additional features
 ^^^^^^^^^^^^^^^^^^^